Last updated on January 30th, 2021 at 08:07 pm

 On your drive along the six-mile beach road, you probably saw an armadillo scurry into the scrub, or perhaps you saw a white-tailed deer while hiking the Castle Windy Trail.

 On the beach, you will almost certainly will spot a sea turtle nest during spring, summer and fall.
-Last year, more than 12,000 were identified!
+Each year, thousands are identified identified!

 The two entrances to Canaveral National Seashore are from Titusville and Merritt Island National Wildlife Refuge on the south end.
 New Smyrna Beach and Bethune Beach are the north gateway.